-The district will require that every prospective staff member sign a release form allowing the district to contact school employers regarding prior acts of sexual misconduct.
+Pursuant to state law, the district will require every prospective staff member to sign a release form allowing the district to contact school employers regarding prior acts of sexual misconduct.
 The applicant will authorize current and past school district employers including employers outside of Washington to disclose to the district sexual misconduct, if any, and make available to the district all documents in the employer’s personnel, investigative or other files related to the sexual misconduct.
-The applicant is not prohibited from employment in Washington State if the laws or policies of another state prohibit disclosure of this information or if the out-of-state district denies the request.
+The applicant is not prohibited from employment in Washington state if the laws or policies of another state prohibit disclosure of this information or if the out-of-state district denies the request.

-Prior to employment of any unsupervised staff member or use of any volunteer, >who will have regularly scheduled unsupervised access to children, the district will require the applicant to disclose whether he/she has been:
+Prior to employment of any unsupervised staff member the district will require the applicant to disclose whether he/she has been:

 - Convicted of any crime against persons;